Selecting the write cache destination for standard vDisk images

 - Changing the location of the write cache file

 Consider the impact of using server side persistent write cache.
-When administering this functionality, understand that persistent cache should only be used where unauthorized users have unprivileged access to a machine; ensure that machines are not shared among users.
+When administering this functionality, persistent cache should only be used where unauthorized users have unprivileged access to a machine.
+Ensure that machines are not shared among users.